 ANS System consists of ANS Responder that works as name server in MANET and ANS Resolver that performs the role of DNS resolver for name-to-address translation.
-Fig. 2 show the architecture of ANS System for name service in MANET.
+Fig. 1 shows the architecture of ANS System for name service in MANET.
 Each mobile node runs ANS Responder and Resolver.
 An application over mobile node that needs the name resolution can get the name service through ANS Resolver because ANS provides the applications with name resolution functions through which they can communicate with ANS Resolver for name resolution.
-ANS Resolver sends DNS query in the multicast addresses that